-We believe advisers provide real value to their clients.
-Much of the work of an adviser is complex and happens behind the scenes, though, making it hard for clients to appreciate.
-Our Value of an Adviser program is designed to help advisers and investors articulate and understand the full value of an adviser’s services.
+We know advisers offer substantial value to their clients, but most of this intricate work happens behind the scenes, making it hard for clients to appreciate.
+Our Value of an Adviser Report and tools are designed to help advisers articulate and investors understand the full value of an adviser's services.

 The Value of an Adviser formula

-Cumulative value of the various services offered by a typical financial adviser.
+Our formula breaks down the overall value of the services offered by a typical financial adviser.

 Please submit the form to gain access to the report (for financial professional use only).